the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 **Communications**
 To make sure we kept attendees engaged and up to date, we emailed them before the event to:
 - encourage those who could no longer attend to cancel their reserved slot so that someone else could attend in their place.
-- provide a small nudge and reminder that the event was happening.
+- provide a small nudge and reminder that the event is happening.
-- provide participants a code of conduct and agenda in advance.
+- provide participants with a code of conduct and agenda in advance.
-- provide a Zoom link for online participants (one-week in advance) and directions to the location of the symposium for those attending in-person.
+- provide a Zoom link for online participants (one week in advance) and directions to the location of the symposium for those attending in person.

 This is what a template email could look like: